OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  *Variable Filter (Optional)* - only output variables with names fully matching the regular expression.

--  *Protected Variables* - adds the protected variables in result file.
+-  *Protected Variables if not encrypted* - adds the protected variables in result file.

 -  *Equidistant Time Grid -* output the internal steps given by dassl instead of interpolating results into an equidistant time grid as given by stepSize or